By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Marinate the chicken: In a bowl, combine olive oil, garlic, rosemary, paprika, salt, pepper, lemon zest, and lemon juice.
-Add the chicken thighs and ensure they are fully coated.
-Cover and refrigerate for at least 30 minutes before campfire cooking to maximize flavor absorption.
+1. Marinate the chicken: Combine oil, garlic, rosemary, paprika, salt, pepper, lemon zest, and lemon juice.
+Coat the thighs, cover, and chill at least 30 minutes to allow flavor molecules to penetrate the protein.

-4. Start with the vegetables: Place the foil packet on embers or a grill grate over the fire.
-Cook for about 20 minutes, turning the packet every 5 minutes to distribute heat evenly-this prevents hotspots that can char or undercook.
+4. Cook the vegetables: Place the packet on embers or over a grate for ~20 minutes, turning every 5 minutes.
+Rotate to avoid hotspots that cause uneven caramelization.

-5. Grill the chicken: Remove chicken from marinade and place directly on a grill grate or clean cast iron skillet over the campfire.
-Cook for 6-8 minutes per side, or until internal temperature reaches 165°F (74°C), ensuring safe food handling and bacterial destruction.
+5. Grill the chicken: Place thighs on a grate or cast iron pan over embers.
+Cook 6–8 minutes per side until the internal temperature reaches 165°F (74°C).
+Use a calibrated thermometer; it verifies bacterial destruction through sufficient heat exposure.

 Chef’s Notes: Tips for Success